 In my book I have attempted to describe some practical ways to help differentiate between psychosis and satori that are rarely considered in mainstream mental-health settings.
 It is an important distinction.
 One circumstance represents a person being at risk of harm to themselves or others, whereas the other alternative may involve experiencing an enlightened state with uplifting attributes and positive outcomes.

-Chris is the author of Synchronicity: Empower your life with the gift of coincidence (see www.synchronicityunwrapped.com.au for additional articles, radio podcasts, etc.).
+Chris is the author of The Positive Psychology of Synchronicity: Enhance Your Mental Health With the Power of Coincidence (see www.synchronicityunwrapped.com.au for additional articles, radio podcasts, etc.).
 His short videos on synchronicity are available here.

 See Chris’s main practice website resources page for other blogs and information promoting an uplifting view about mental health and wellbeing.